As COP26 Presidents, the UK launched the Forest, Agriculture and Commodity Trade (FACT) Dialogue with Indonesia as co-chairs.

 - ~25% of total human Greenhouse Gas (GHG) emissions come from agriculture, forestry, and other land use practices.
 In response, governments have recognised the importance of collaborative action to tackle deforestation and make agriculture more sustainable.

-- 5.2 Gigatonnes of greenhouse gases, equivalent to around double India’s annual emissions, are released into the atmosphere globally due to deforestation linked with the production of commodities such as beef, palm oil, soya, cocoa and timber.
-Reference
+- 2 Gigatonnes of greenhouse gases, equivalent to around double India’s annual emissions, are released into the atmosphere globally due to deforestation linked with the production of commodities such as beef, palm oil, soya, cocoa and timber.

-- 1.6 billion people around the world, particularly those in developing countries, rely on the production and sale of agricultural commodities for a livelihood.
+- 6 billion people around the world, particularly those in developing countries, rely on the production and sale of agricultural commodities for a livelihood.
 In developing the FACT Roadmap for collective climate action, it is necessary to support the livelihoods and development of these farmers and communities.
-Reference

 The dialogue brings together the major producer and consumer countries of the key agricultural commodities.
-So far 30 countries have participated in the FACT dialogue, and 25 countries have endorsed the joint- principles for collaborative action committing to working together to protect the world’s precious forests while also promoting sustainable trade.
+So far 30 countries have participated in the FACT dialogue, and 28 countries have endorsed the FACT Dialogue roadmap for action, which was informed by the.
+These countries have committed to working together to protect the world’s precious forests while also promoting sustainable trade.

-Alongside this government-to-government dialogue the Tropical Forest Alliance (TFA) are convening and facilitating Multi-stakeholder Consultations, which form another key part of the FACT Dialogue.
+Alongside this government-to-government dialogue the Tropical Forest Alliance (TFA) convened and facilitated Multi-stakeholder Consultations, which formed another key part of the FACT Dialogue and helped us to secure an ambitious and clear Roadmap for action.

-FACT participants will develop a shared roadmap of actions, outlining how, collectively, they can drive forward our shared international commitments and national development objectives.
+FACT participants developed a shared roadmap of actions, outlining how, collectively, they can drive forward our shared international commitments and national development objectives.

-The FACT Roadmap will be published at the World Leaders Summit at COP26.
+The FACT Roadmap was published at the World Leaders Summit at COP26.

 What happens next?